-Enjoy some free time back to Punta Arenas before setting off for your drive to Torres del Paine National Park (via shuttle drive from Punta Arenas or public bus and shuttle drive combination from El Calafate).
+Enjoy some free time back in Punta Arenas before setting off for your drive to Torres del Paine National Park (via shuttle drive from Punta Arenas or public bus and shuttle drive combination from El Calafate).
 Arrive at the EcoCamp, a deluxe tent camp of large igloo-shaped tents built to minimize environmental impact while providing a comfortable setting with the luxury Suite Domes.
 The EcoCamp provides candlelight, feather comforters, composting toilets, and plenty of quiet to enjoy your spectacular surroundings.

 This morning drive to Estancia Laguna Amarga and select your mountain bikes for a nice 20 km ride on the Patagonian plains.
 Pass an array of flora and fauna, including guanacos, ostrich-like ñandús, and the occasional puma.
 Arrive to Paine waterfall where you stop for a rest before continuing on past a small canyon and arrive at Laguna Azul.
 Here you are treated to a classic Patagonian barbecue along the lakeshore.
 Enjoy the feast and some rest while you explore the surroundings.
 A climb to the nearby vista is an option which offers breathtaking panoramic views of the lagoon and Torres del Paine in the distance.
 Ride your bikes back to EcoCamp or opt for a drive in the support van back for the evening.